-In connection with the Offering, the Company paid commissions and expenses of \$410,141 and issued 2,410,100 compensation options to the agent (the "Compensation Options").
+In connection with the Offering, the Company paid commissions and expenses of \$396,840 and issued 2,410,100 compensation options to the agent (the "Compensation Options").
 Each Compensation Option is exercisable at any time up to 36 months following the Escrow Release Date, to acquire one Equity Unit from treasury at the Equity Offering Price (as defined in the Compensation Options).

-In connection with the Acquisition, the Company changed its name to "Canada House Wellness Group Inc.".
+In connection with the Transaction, the Company changed its name to "Canada House Wellness Group Inc.".
 A special meeting of the Shareholders of the Company was called and took place on October 18, 2016 (the "Meeting") where Shareholders approved, among other things, a change of the Company's name to "Canada House Wellness Group Inc." (the "Name Change") and the Consolidation.
 A management information circular in respect of the Meeting was delivered to Shareholders and filed on SEDAR.

-The Acquisition constituted a "fundamental change" under CSE Policy 8 and therefore, the Common Shares of the Company have been halted from trading and remained halted until November 9, 2016 at which point the Common Shares began trading under the name Canada House Wellness Group Inc. and the ticker symbol "CHV".
+The Transaction constituted a "fundamental change" under CSE Policy 8 and therefore, the Common Shares of the Company were halted from trading and remained halted until November 9, 2016 at which point the Common Shares began trading under the name Canada House Wellness Group Inc. and the ticker symbol "CHV".

-Business Developments During the Three and Nine Months Ended January 31, 2017
+Business Developments During the Year Ended April 30, 2017

-MFT is a veteran owned and operated company whose mission is to improve the quality of life for anyone suffering from post-traumatic stress disorder, chronic pain and/or other medical conditions.
+MFT's mission is to improve the quality of life for anyone suffering from post-traumatic stress disorder, chronic pain and/or other medical conditions.
 MFT does not currently grow or distribute cannabis.
 MFT provides services to assist their patients in selecting a Licensed Producer, identify appropriate strains, and consult and support patients regarding the use of medical cannabis.
-Since its inception, MFT has directly supported hundreds of veterans across the country with first class service and care.
+Since its inception, MFT has directly supported thousands of veterans across the country with comprehensive service and care.
 MFT continues to provide a community environment for those engaged in the process of healing with a focus on support during the various steps of the program.

-TLP, through its client services platforms, including the "Plants Not Pills" program, has provided resources to Canadians considering medical cannabis as an alternative to prescription medication.
-They have assembled a team of knowledgeable wellness consultants who guide and support clients in understanding safe and effective treatments for their conditions.
+TLP, through its client services platforms, including the "Plants Not Pills" program, provided resources to Canadians considering medical cannabis as an alternative to prescription medication.
+They had assembled a team of knowledgeable wellness consultants guiding and supporting clients in understanding safe and effective treatments for their conditions.